jeetsukumaran/DendroPy/doc/source/scripts/sumtrees.rst

 Running Multithreaded SumTrees in a Parallel Environment on a High-Performance Computing (HPC) Cluster
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Unfortunately, there is so much variation and idiosyncracies in HPC configurations and set-ups that it is very difficult to provide detailed and universal instructions on how to run multithreaded SumTrees in a parallel environment on an HPC cluster.
+Unfortunately, there the diversity and diversity of idiosyncracies in HPC configurations and set-ups are so great that it is very difficult to provide explicit general recipes on how to run multithreaded SumTrees in a parallel environment on an HPC cluster.
-However, in principal all you need to do is to set up to a parallel execution environment on the cluster, requesting a specific number of proessors from the cluster scheduler, and then telling SumTrees to run the same number of threads.
+However, in all cases, in principal all you really need to do is to set up an appropriate parallel execution environment on the cluster, requesting a specific number of processors from the cluster scheduler software, and then tell SumTrees to run the same number of threads.

 For example, if your cluster uses the `Sun Grid Engine <http://gridengine.sunsource.net/>`_ as its scheduler, then you might use a job script such as the following: